 - Paying a percentage of the overall site value of the land;

 - Setting aside land on the Plan of Subdivision for public open space (with Council agreement); or

 - A combination of both.

 The percentage of the requirement differs by area and applies to land in Established Wyndham and the Laverton North Industrial Node, as identified in the Open Space Requirement Area Map.

 Contributions collected by Council are utilised to purchase land for new parks and reserves or to improve the existing open space network.

 Will my subdivision trigger an Open Space Requirement?

-Most two (2) lot subdivisions are exempt from Public Open Space Requirements, provided there is not potential for the land to be further subdivided in the future.
+Most two (2) lot subdivisions are exempt from a Public Open Space Requirement, provided there is not potential for the land to be further subdivided in the future.

-Subdivisions greater than 2 lots will generally be required to make an open space requirement.
+Subdivisions greater than 2 lots will generally attract a Public Open Space Requirement.

-How is the Public Open Space Requirement calculated?
+How is the Public Open Space Requirement Applied?